-If you are unsure, go to your local Citizens Advice and ask for their assistance, to look not just at this loan but at the rest of your situation: benefits, other debts
+If you are unsure, go to your local Citizens Advice and ask for their assistance, to look not just at this loan but at the rest of your situation, including your benefits and other debts.

-Media coverage of this
+Media coverage of SMI changes

-Low-income households at risk as mortgage support benefit is axed (Guardian 9th December 2017)
+Low-income households at risk as mortgage support benefit is axed (Guardian 9 December 2017)

 Anger as thousands unaware they face a ‘second mortgage’ (Guardian 5 February 2018)